 Bertrand du Guesclin 21 October 1355

-Thomas was now to be left, nominally to assist defend against the Black Prince but in practice to steal everything of value as soon as the Black Prince came near enough to be blamed for the attack.
-Thomas was the only one of the original group of Routiers who Du Guesclin kept close to him.
-Thomas had continually shown his ability to learn from Du Guesclin and his capability to be every bit as merciless.
-A group of Routiers were placed in Limoux itself.
-It would be they who carried out the attack when Thomas gave the signal.
+Gerade was now to be left, nominally to assist defend against the Black Prince but in practice to steal everything of value as soon as the Black Prince came near enough to be blamed for the attack.

 ‘On a couple of occasions when someone had really bad athritic pain, they brought in a doctor from outside.
 I met him.
 He was called Estavan.
 He had very dark skin, was probably Moorish.
 He apparently lived in St Ferriole.’

-There is probably just enough time.
+Du Guesclin pulled Gerade to one side. ‘ There is probably just enough time.
 If the doctor is Moorish you should be able to find him.
 Torture him, to death if necessary, to see what he knows.
 If you find the girl we will return to the original plan.
 Get the clergy to bring her back to Limoux but then at the time we rob Lambert we will steal her away and put her up for ransom.
-If anything goes wrong , however kill her, we will be handsomely paid for her death.’
+If anything goes wrong , however, kill her.
+We will be handsomely paid for her death.’

-He left immediately to activate his defensive plans.
+He left immediately to activate what he had told everyone were his defensive plans.